 Thanks to main ingredients that are often on hand at home – brown rice, canned beans and tomatoes, and cheese – this recipe is the pinnacle of easy and healthy comfort food.

-This Mexican casserole with rice is a good Mexican dish because it relies on classic Mexican flavors, but with a healthy spin.
+This Mexican casserole with rice is a good Mexican dish because it relies on classic Mexican flavors, but with a healthy spin (like Taco Salad!).

 It calls for lean ground beef, whole grain brown rice, and Greek yogurt instead of sour cream.
 Also, by using fully-flavored cheeses (hello, sharp cheddar) you can pack more flavor while using less.